Frequently Asked Questions About Hearing Screening for Newborns

 - a problem with the hearing center within the brain

 At Abington Hospital, the auditory brainstem response (ABR) screening test is used.
 This test measures sound waves produced in the inner ear.
-A tiny probe is placed just inside the baby's ear canal which measures the response when tones are played into the baby's ears.
+A tiny probe is placed just inside the baby's ear canal to measure the response when tones are played into the baby's ears.
 This test takes about 10 minutes to complete, is painless and is done while your baby is asleep or lying still.

 What if my baby does not pass the hearing screening?